varletjs/rattail/docs/array/toggle-item.md

 # toggleItem

-Adds or removes an item from an array, based on its existence in the array.
+Adds or removes an item from an `array`, based on its existence in the array.

 ### Usage